 So, what would happen if YOU wrote down your goals?
 What would happen if you took the time to sit down, to think about what you want and then to create some actual action steps to get you there??

-When creating your goals, make sure they are SMART.
+When creating your goals, it is often helpful to make them SMART.
 That means Specific, Measurable, Attainable, Relevant and Time Sensitive.
-We have a tendency to be vague – I want to make more money, I want to procrastinate less were some of the goals we covered when I did a recent workshop.
-We worked on them to make them clearer.
-So, procrastinate less became I will use a to-do list regularly and make sure that I use it to get my tasks done.
-I will check in with an accountability partner weekly to make sure I stay on target.
-Now we had a clear path to the new goal of getting tasks done regularly.
+We all start out with a tendency to be vague – I want to make more money, I want to procrastinate less were some of the goals we covered when I did a recent workshop.

-If possible, really do write them, not just type them.
-A New York Times article called What’s Lost as Handwriting Fades states “many studies have shown that writing by hand makes a bigger impression on the brain does using a computer.”
+If possible, do write them, not just type them.
+A New York Times article called What’s Lost as Handwriting Fades states “many studies have shown that (goal) writing by hand makes a bigger impression on the brain [than it] does using a computer.”
 They cite a study in which kids that used handwriting were more creative.
-It is frequently been proved that people who handwrite their notes in class retain the information much more than people who took their notes with a computer.
+It has often been proved that people who handwrite their notes in class retain the information much more than people who took their notes with a computer.